Stellar halos of bright central galaxies II: Scaling relations, colors and metallicity evolution with redshift

 \subsection{Colors and metallicity}

 Figure~\ref{fig:colcol} shows the \emph{g-r} and \emph{r-i} diagram for BCGs (red), SHs (black), and ICL (blue) for each individual system in our sample, as a function of redshift (different panels).
-We can see that there is a diversity of colors, spanning a wide range in both cases.
-Overall, it appears that all three components have similar colors, and independently of redshift, but also all of them progressively redden from high redshift to the present day.
-At $z=0$, we compare our predictions with the observed SH colors from VEGAS (green diamonds).
+We can see that there is a diversity of colours, spanning a wide range in both cases.
+Overall, it appears that all three components have similar colours, and independently of redshift, but also all of them progressively redden from high redshift to the present day.
+At $z=0$, we compare our predictions with the observed SH colours from VEGAS (green diamonds for VG and brown squares for FDS).
 The uncertainties in the observational data are broad enough to encompass most of our predicted values, although the distribution appears somewhat more scattered.
 Nevertheless, the majority of the observed points fall within the cloud of model predictions.
-This is visible by eye when comparing the black triangle with error bars (indicating mean and $\pm 1\sigma$ distribution of the predicted SH colors).
+This is visible by eye when comparing the black triangle with error bars (indicating mean and $\pm 1\sigma$ distribution of the predicted SH colours).
 Once we consider $\pm 2\sigma$, most of the green diamonds and error bars fall within the predicted distribution.

-In order to catch any possible difference between the colors of the different components, we plot in Figure~\ref{fig:coldistr} their distributions at $z=0$ (left panel) and $z=2$ (right panel).
-Solid lines represent the \emph{g-r}, while the dashed ones indicate \emph{r-i}, and line colors denote the three components as in the previous figure.
-Plotted together with our predictions at $z=0$, we show the mean values of the two observed colors (thick green solid and dashed lines) along with their corresponding $\pm \sigma$ distributions (thin green solid and dashed lines).
+In order to catch any possible difference between the colours of the different components, we plot in Figure~\ref{fig:coldistr} their distributions at $z=0$ (left panel) and $z=2$ (right panel).
+Solid lines represent the \emph{g-r}, while the dashed ones indicate \emph{r-i}, and line colours denote the three components as in the previous figure.
+Plotted together with our predictions at $z=0$, we show the mean values of the two observed colours (thick green solid and dashed lines) along with their corresponding $\pm 1\sigma$ distributions (thin green solid and dashed lines).